PZL Mielec: Before 1945

-Between 1938 and 1939, a factory was built in Mielec, designated PZL WP-2 (Wytwórnia Płatowców 2—Airframe Factory no. 2), which was a division of PZL in Warsaw (Państwowe Zakłady Lotnicze—State Aviation Works), the biggest Polish aviation works, but production was only starting there at the outbreak of World War II.
-In March 1939, manufacturing commenced of the first aircraft — PZL.37 Łoś bombers, assembled from components delivered from the PZL WP-1 factory in Warsaw.
+In 1938-1939, Państwowe Zakłady Lotnicze ("State Aviation Works"; PZL), Poland's largest aviation company, built a factory in Mielec, designated PZL WP-2 (Wytwórnia Płatowców 2; "Airframe Factory no. 2").
+Production there began just before the outbreak of World War II.
+In March 1939, the plant began manufacturing its first aircraft — PZL.37 Łoś bombers, assembled from components delivered from the PZL WP-1 factory in Warsaw.
 There were 700 workers at that time.

-During World War II, Mielec was occupied by the Germans, starting 13 September 1939.
-During the occupation, the factory became a part of Heinkel works, among others producing tailfins of Heinkel He 111 bombers, and repairing Junkers Ju 52 aircraft.
-There were 5500 workers in 1944.
+During World War II, Mielec was occupied by Nazi Germany, starting 13 September 1939.
+During the occupation, the factory became a part of Heinkel, among others producing tailfins of Heinkel He 111 bombers, and repairing Junkers Ju 52 aircraft.
+There were 5,500 workers in 1944.
 In July 1944, the withdrawing Germans took away all the machines and equipment.
 Mielec was seized by the Soviet Army on 6 August 1944.
-At first, the factory was governed by the Soviets as a repair works.
+At first, the factory was used by the Soviets as a repair works.
 On 22 July 1945, it was handed back to Polish control.